lowRISC/opentitan/hw/ip/aes/pre_sca/alma/README.md

 - `cpp`: SystemVerilog testbench, instantiates and drives the synthesized netlist of the DUT.
-- `labels`: Contains the labeling files telling Alma which inputs of the DUT correspond to the secret shares and which ones are used to provide randomness for (re-)masking.
 - `verify_aes.sh`: Script to run the parse, trace and compile steps with one single command.